Ihsan-Abdul/Incident-Response-Triage-Documentation/Report/Executive-Summary.md

 *   **Final Status:** **Contained & Escalated.** The immediate threat was neutralized on January 12.
 My investigation into previous logs confirmed prior breaches, dating back 4 days before detection.
 No evidence of successful data exfiltration was found.

 ## Root Cause Analysis
-Based my investigation, the root cause was identified as **inadequate access controls on external-facing management services**.
+Based on my investigation, the root cause was identified as **inadequate access controls on external-facing management services**.
 *   **No Authentication Policies:** No account lockouts or weak passwords policies allowed brute-force attacks to succeed with a 100% success rate in the simulated environment.
 *   **Network Exposure:** RDP and SSH services were exposed to the internet without other authentication controls like Multi-Factor Authentication.